connellmcg/fileHarvester/README.md

 ## About FileHarvester

-FileHarvester is a python3 script that will scrape a target for files of a defined extension.
+FileHarvester is an OSINT tool written in python3 that will scrape a target for files of a defined extension.

 The default extensions this will scrape are: pdf, doc and docx.